Learn more about Peter and the Wolf and

 the families and instruments of the orchestra

 The Musical Zoo 2021 was held virtually on this page in April and May 2021.
-While the full performance of Peter and the Wolf is no longer available, all of our resources are!
 Please explore below to find information on the families and instruments of the orchestra, an overview of Peter and the Wolf, instrument demonstrations by members of your Fort Collins Symphony, and our downloadable activity guide.

 About Peter and the Wolf